 \section{The Weyl groupoid of an \texorpdfstring{$L^p$}{Lp}-operator algebra}

-From now on and until the end of this section, we fix $p\in [1,\I)\setminus\{2\}$.
-Given a unital $L^p$-operator algebra $A$, its core is a commutative, unital \ca{} by \autoref{thm:C*core}, and we write $X_A$ for its spectrum, which is a compact Hausdorff space.
+From now on and until the end of this section, we fix $p\in [1,\infty)\setminus\{2\}$.
+Thus, given a unital $L^p$-operator algebra $A$, its core is a commutative, unital \ca{} by \autoref{thm:C*core}, and we write $X_A$ for its spectrum, which is a compact Hausdorff space.
 Under this identification, we will regard $C(X_A)$ as a unital subalgebra of $A$.

 In this section, we first construct a canonical inverse semigroup of partial homeomorphisms on $X_A$; see \autoref{cor:RealizableHomInvSmgp}.
-The associated groupoid of germs, which we denote $\calG_A$, is a topologically principal, \'etale Hausdorff groupoid with unit space $X_A$, which we call the \emph{Weyl groupoid} of $A$; see \autoref{df:WeylGroupoid}.
+The associated groupoid of germs, which we denote by $\calG_A$, is a topologically principal, \'etale groupoid with unit space $X_A$, which we call the \emph{Weyl groupoid} of $A$; see \autoref{df:WeylGroupoid}.
 The Weyl groupoid contains information about the internal dynamics of the algebra $A$.
-This can be best seen in the case of crossed products: we will show that for topologically principal actions, the Weyl groupoid of the crossed product can be naturally identified with the transformation groupoid (see \autoref{thm:GroupoidRigidigy} and the remarks at the beginning of Section~6 for the details).
+This can be best seen in the case of crossed products: we will show that for topologically free actions, the Weyl groupoid of the crossed product can be naturally identified with the transformation groupoid (see \autoref{thm:GroupoidRigidity} and the remarks at the beginning of Section~6 for the details).

 For the next definition, we use $C(X_A)_+$ to denote the set of continuous functions $X_A\to[0,\infty)$.
 Note that $C(X_A)_+$ is the set of positive hermitian elements in $A$.